CSE110-FA22/Lab5_Starter/README.md

 [ ] Links to an external site.
 [ ] Do not run the installation steps, or include the import statement as we have already installed and imported the confetti library for you

+## Explore

+        [ ] On page load, all of the available voices that you can use for your SpeechSynthesizer should be loaded and populate the “Select Voice” dropdown.
+(These are browser specific, so you might get different ones browser to browser).
+        [ ] When you click the “Press to Talk” button, the following should happen:
+            [ ] The text that you have typed into the “Text to speak here” textarea should be spoken out loud using the voice that you have selected

+    [ ] Only while the synthesizer is speaking, the face should swap to being open mouthed (included in the images folder)